staltz/manyverse/CONTRIBUTING.md

 ### Continuous compilation

-To watch source code files and continuously compile them, use three terminals:
+To watch source code files and continuously compile them for mobile, use three terminals:

 - One terminal continuously running `$(npm bin)/tsc --watch` to compile the TypeScript code
 - One terminal continuously running `npm run clean-bundler && npm start -- --reset-cache` for the Metro bundler